jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

 subtitle: A guide and resource
 tags: [a429,wasm,cpp,c]
 comments: true
-image2: /assets/img/hello_pegaso_post/trayectory.png
 ---
+*Note*: press [here](#enc-calc) to go directly to the encoding calculator.
 # 1. Introduction
-*Note*: press [here](#enc-calc) to go directly to the encoding calculator.

-If you have ever had to deal with avionics in aircraft, you'd definityle had to cross paths with ARINC429.
+If you have ever dealt with avionics in aircraft, you've definitely crossed paths with ARINC429.
-This protocol is the standard used for transferring data between different systems and honestly, it is painful to use sometimes.
+This protocol is the standard used for transferring data between different systems in aviation, and it can be challenging to work with at times.
-Designed in the 70s, it has an odd way of sending stuff areound and it is also limited in the quantity of information that you can send around.
+Designed in the 1970s, it has a unique way of transmitting data and is limited in the quantity of information it can send.
+Despite its age, ARINC429 remains widely used in modern aircraft due to its reliability and established infrastructure.

-This post intends to help the newbies/not-so-newbies on how it worsk from a software perspective.
+This post intends to help the newbies/not-so-newbies on how it works from a software perspective.
 If you want a more details, check this links:
 * [Wikipedia](https://en.wikipedia.org/wiki/ARINC_429)
 * [AIM](https://www.aim-online.com/wp-content/uploads/2019/07/aim-tutorial-oview429-190712-u.pdf)

+Also, at the end of this post, you'll find a handy tool for calculating ARINC429 encoding values.

 # 2. ARINC429 101: Basics